 Administered by the Cooperative Institutional Research Program (CIRP), The Freshmen Survey (TFS) provides data on incoming college students’ background characteristics, high school experiences, attitudes, behaviors, and expectations for college.

-The College Senior Survey connects academic, civic, and diversity outcomes with a comprehensive set of college experiences to measure the impact of college.
 The 2016 survey results are represented in a data visualization below.
 Please use the various menus and radio buttons to explore the information, hovering over the bars will provide more detail and the methodology is included under the ‘I.’

 National Survey of Student Engagement (NSSE)

 The National Survey of Student Engagement measures two elements of student engagement; the time and effort students commit to their academic pursuits, and how an institution invests its resources to create and promote activities and experiences that cultivate student learning.
 NSSE is administered to freshmen and seniors during the spring of select academic years.
 It provides a cross-sectional comparison of student engagement between freshmen and seniors, as well as a comparison with other institutions.
+As of 2020 CMC has decided to postpone NSSE participation indefinitely.

 The CMC Student Life and Campus Climate Survey has been administered since 2007 on a three-year cycle and asks students questions about their demographics, the importance of and their satisfaction with various aspects of campus life and facilities, their level of agreement with statements about CMC experiences, and their level of agreement with statements about CMC campus climate, particularly as it relates to gender identity, sexual orientation, race and ethnicity, political orientation, and religion.
+The survey was administered in 2019 and, while a report isn't yet available, the data can be requested at email@example.com.

 The Higher Education Data Sharing Consortium (HEDS) Sexual Assault Campus Climate Survey asks students about their perceptions of their campus’s climate for unwanted sexual contact and sexual assault, their perceptions of how their institution responds to sexual assaults, and whether and how often they have experienced unwanted sexual contact or sexual assault.